alexanderkim11/den/README.md

     - Add authentication/authorization for accounts when either loading from persistant state or creating transactions?
     - Add background async function to periodically scan and update saved account balances, also should run whenever transactions are sent out
     - Saved Accounts
-        - Add fields showing account details once selected (Address, Balance, PK, VK, etc.)
+        - Add field showing account balance
         - Hide PK and VK by default (password protected?)
-        - **Add delete account button**
 - Records:
     - Add way to save records?
 - Compile
-    - Add this?
+    - Add sub-icon on sidebar icon to indicator success,failure, or pending
+    - **Ctrl + S on IDE should automatically compile a Leo program**
 - **Deploy and Execute:**
     - Add indicator for current network
     - Add functionality here